Estradiol and Levonorgestrel

 For all uses of estradiol and levonorgestrel:

 - Tell all of your health care providers that you take estradiol and levonorgestrel.
 This includes your doctors, nurses, pharmacists, and dentists.
+This medicine may need to be stopped before certain types of surgery as your doctor has told you.
+If estradiol and levonorgestrel is stopped, your doctor will tell you when to start taking estradiol and levonorgestrel again after your surgery or procedure.

 - This medicine may raise the chance of blood clots, a stroke, or a heart attack.
 Talk with the doctor.